Knee Ligament Injury: Repair and Reconstruction Surgery

 How are knee ligaments injured?

-The ACL is located toward the front of the knee.
-It is the most common ligament to be injured.
+- Anterior cruciate ligament (ACL): The ACL is located toward the front of the knee and is the most common ligament to be injured.
 The ACL is often stretched or torn during a sudden twisting motion (when the feet stay planted one way, but the knees turn the other way).
-Skiing, basketball and football are sports that have a higher risk of ACL injuries.
+Skiing, basketball, soccer and football are sports that have a higher risk of ACL injuries.

-The MCL is located on the inner side of the knee.
-It is injured more often than the LCL, which is on the outer side of the knee.
+- Medial collateral ligament (MCL): The MCL is located on the inner side of the knee.
 Stretch and tear injuries to these ligaments are usually caused by a blow to the outer side of the knee, such as when playing hockey or football.